-The Scheme's efforts to improve timeliness are beginning to show some positive results in the 2020-21 data (Appendix F is a summary of reforms implemented to date by the department).
+The Scheme's efforts to improve timeliness are beginning to show some positive results in the 2020 to 21 data (Appendix F is a summary of reforms implemented to date by the department).
 However, the average timelines remain high and there is a need to put the Scheme on a more sustainable footing to be able to respond to increases in applications, for example where institutions are joining the scheme and where there may be more promotion of the Scheme to increase applications.
 The Review believes that without a significant reset to the application processes and provision of appropriate support throughout the process, there is a very high risk that improvements in timeliness are not sustainable and will deteriorate.

-Initial delays in processing applications were due, in part, to the onboarding of institutions.7 Although the Scheme commenced operation on 1 July 2018, only 76 institutions were onboarded in the first year of the Scheme.
+Initial delays in processing applications were due, in part, to the onboarding of institutions.
+Onboarding of institutions is the entire process of an institution becoming a member of the Scheme, which then enables them to fund redress for eligible applicants.
+Although the Scheme commenced operation on 1 July 2018, only 76 institutions were onboarded in the first year of the Scheme.